Search⌘ K

 The multimodal web agent challenge

 A web agent is an autonomous system that navigates and interacts with real-world websites to complete tasks on behalf of a user.
-Unlike a simple web scraper, it performs actions such as clicking buttons, filling out forms, selecting options, and navigating multiple pages.
-The challenge is that modern websites are:
+Unlike a web scraper, the agent executes actions such as clicking buttons, filling forms, selecting options, and navigating across pages.
+Modern websites present the following challenges:

 • Dynamic and constantly changing